BhanuSankarasetty/BhanuSankarasetty/README.md

 > "**I write code with clarity, efficiency, and impact, aiming to build solutions that empower and endure.**"<br>
 >⚡ Motto: “Chasing money is to stop chasing for money” — I believe in financial freedom and purposeful growth
 > 🏆 Always aiming to learn, build, and contribute to tech that matters

 ---
+## ⚡ Skill Meter

+- 🎯 *Mastery isn’t a destination — it’s a rhythm.
+These bars pulse with growth.*
+---